 - Video Conferencing Options: For virtual conference calls and gatherings, consider Zoom (limited free option available), GoToMeeting, Microsoft Teams, or Skype.

 Many parishes and other ministries have jumped into livestreaming and posting reflections for the faithful.
 The simplest version is a message using your mobile phone – either live or posted online.
 These practical resources will walk you step-by-step into online ministry.

-- NEW – an easy step-by-step guide from the United States Conference of Catholic Bishops
+- Step-by-step guide from the United States Conference of Catholic Bishops

-- YouTube (note: if you have fewer than 1,000 followers on your channel, you will need to use a webcam for live video): YouTube instructions
+- YouTube (if you have fewer than 1,000 followers on your channel, you will need to use a webcam for live video): YouTube instructions

 - Suggested equipment and resources from the Archdiocese of Washington